open-mmlab/OpenPCDet/docs/Semi_supervised_learning.md

  - --infer_bs, the batch size used for inference.
  - -- infer_workers, the workers used for inference.
  - --score_thresh, specify the score thresh for generating pseudo labels.
- - --data_path, the point cloud data file or directory.
  - --ckpt, the pretrained model of teacher network.
  - --ext, the extension of your point cloud data file, default='.bin'.
- - --label_path, the point cloud data label or directory.
  - --copy_org_data, whether to copy labeled data and raw velodyne. if True, the following 3 parameters need to be specified.
  - --org_velodyne_path, the velodyne path of original labeled data(please not end with "/").
  - --org_label_path, the label path of original labeled data(please not end with "/").